Citi vs. JPMorgan Chase

 J.P.
 Morgan’s public architecture reads as payments-scale-first: Access®, high-volume dollar clearing, FedNow, TCH RTP, and Kinexys by J.P.
 Morgan.

-In JPMorganChase’s 2024 annual-report materials and J.P.
-Morgan Payments pages, the emphasis is on processing scale, U.S.-dollar clearing leadership, real-time payments, and the modernization path from traditional payments into Kinexys (formerly Onyx).
-That makes the public narrative especially strong for corporates prioritizing domestic payments scale, U.S. treasury rails, and a broad payments product set.
+JPMorganChase’s 2024 annual-report materials and J.P.
+Morgan Payments pages emphasize processing scale, U.S. dollar clearing leadership, real-time payments, and the modernization path into Kinexys.
+That makes the public narrative especially strong for corporates prioritizing domestic rail depth, U.S. treasury scale, and a broad payments product set.

 Sources: 2024 annual report letter: Petno/Rohrbaugh (Apr 7, 2025) · J.P.
 Morgan Payments (live page) · FedNow Service (live page) · Introducing Kinexys (Nov 6, 2024)